enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

 Use of regulatory genomic data to map intronic and intergenic SNPs to target genes
 ----------------------------------------------------------------------------------

 But what about all the SNPs in introns and intergenic regions?
-Some of those might be regulatory SNPs affecting the expression level of their target gene through a distal enhancer.
+Some of those might be regulatory SNPs affecting the expression level of their target gene(s) through a distal enhancer.
 Let's create a dataset of candidate regulatory SNPs that are either intronic or intergenic and remove the annotation obtained with `VariantAnnotation`:

 ``` r
 snps_hard <- subset(snps_anno, LOCATION == "intron" | LOCATION == "intergenic", select = c("SNPS", "P.VALUE", "LOCATION"))